 Government cloud meets the requirements of government agencies that need a closed network of servers on a wide area scale.
 AC3 handles the physical infrastructure, the full-scale security, and the complete secrecy of the information.
 It has been managing the NSW State Government’s data centers for over twenty years.

 Amazon Web Services (AWS) is more related to e-commerce and online marketing websites, with AC3 assuring your website’s high availability internationally.

 Microsoft Azur is provided thanks to the partnership between AC3 and Microsoft.

 In addition to its cloud and infrastructure products, AC3 provides the supporting software and tools you need to manage your servers.

 Pricing and Support

-I’m disappointed not to find any definitive plans or prices on AC3’s website, but this is not that unusual for a provider of customizable managed cloud services.
-So, you’ll have to contact the company to discuss your requirements and get a custom quote.
+I’m disappointed that AC3’s website doesn’t provide any definitive plans or prices, but it’s not uncommon for a provider of customizable managed cloud services.
+So, you’ll need to reach out to the company and discuss your requirements to get a custom quote.

 You can interact with AC3 via telephone, support ticket, or live chat.
 I received no response to my exploratory email, and (strangely) I discovered that it’s impossible to submit this company’s contact form using a Gmail email address: